lobsteropteryx/blog/content/post/python-project.md

 )
 ```

-`install_requires` are the dependencies our project needs to run--in this case, `arcpy` and `requests`.  `extras_require` is a list of additional dependencies used for development--our testing tools, linters, etc.
+`install_requires` are the dependencies our project needs to run--in this case, we're using `requests`.  `extras_require` is a list of additional dependencies used for development--our testing tools, linters, etc.

-**Note:** If you're using the `--system-site-packages` flag, it's a good idea to use `--ignore-installed` when installing your project dependencies; this will ensure that you get the correct version, even if the same package is installed globally.

 ## Developing against the project